-An on-demand service platform lets consumers find, book, and review professional services without stepping a foot outside.
-For example, companies like UrbanClap, Fiverr and Upwork have helped bridging the gap between service providers and consumers by a great measure.
+An on demand service platform lets consumers find, book, and review professional services without stepping a foot outside.
+For example, companies like UrbanClap, Fiverr and Upwork have helped to bridge the gap between service providers and consumers by a great measure.

 Read the blog: On demand economy survey to understand the market potential

 An ideal example is Postmates.
-The on-demand goods delivery solution dominates the American market.
-Postmates lets customers get anything they need delivered to their doorstep with a minimal fee.
+The on demand goods delivery solution dominates the American market.
+Postmates lets customers get anything they need to be delivered to their doorstep with a minimal fee.
 Aiming to solve a real barrier in the delivery segment, the company has garnered multiple rounds of funding from investors and has become a daily name in the market.

 On Demand Transportation Service